SATO's Disclosure policy

 These include news about investments and divestments, project launches and completions, cooperation agreements and smaller partnerships, new products or services that are ordinary considering the nature of the company’s business as well as appointments to posts within business units.

-At SATO the quiet period begins 30 days before the date of publication of the financial statements or the interim report.
-During the quiet period SATO will not meet representatives of the capital market or the media or comment on SATO’s financial performance, factors affecting it or future outlook.
+At SATO the silent period begins 30 days before the date of publication of the financial statements or the interim report.
+During the silent period SATO does not meet with the capital market or media representatives, nor does it comment on SATO’s financial results, factors affecting them or future outlook.

 Market rumours and leaks of information